 Visible Body is a group of programs that cover anatomy, physiology, muscles, the skeleton, and the circulatory system through interactive 3D models, animations, images, and quizzes.
 These are also available as apps for mobile.

-CSU subscribes to 5 of the 7 Visible Body modules:
+Charles Sturt subscribes to 5 of the 7 Visible Body modules:

 Human Anatomy Atlas - a 3D visualisation-and-learning tool for exploring the systems of the human body.
 It includes more than 4,000 medically-accurate anatomical structures covering systemic and regional anatomy.